Proton VPN Review 2023

 Is Proton VPN Free?

-Yes, Proton VPN has a free version.
+Yes, Proton VPN has a free version, but it has limited features.
 You don't need a credit card to sign up for Proton VPN’s free trial.
-However, the free version has limited features.

 You can only use medium-speed servers in 3 countries, connect 1 device, and get low-priority customer support without live chat.
 It also lacks many advanced features.